Board of Directors:

 Beverly is a retired social worker who worked for 41 years as a supervisor, administrator, and assistant executive director at a Chicagoland social service agency.
 In those roles, she provided staff training, led seminars, chaired a variety of committees, provided consultation outside of the agency and was involved in the development of a variety of special projects.

-Moshe currently works as Aspiritech’s Director of Operations.
-Moshe earned a PhD. in organic chemistry followed by a postdoctoral fellowship at The Johns Hopkins University.
-For more than 20 years, he worked as a medicinal chemist in the pharmaceutical industry where he published more than 100 scientific papers and more than 10 patents.
-Since retiring from Abbott Laboratories, Moshe earned both a high school teaching certificate in chemistry and physics and was also certified in software testing at SigmaSoft.
-His oldest child has Asperger’s syndrome.
+After serving as a lieutenant in the Israeli infantry, Moshe earned a Ph.D. in Organic Chemistry followed by a postdoctoral fellowship at The Johns Hopkins University.
+For more than 20 years, he worked in the pharmaceutical industry where he published more than 100 scientific papers and more than 15 patents.
+Since retiring from Abbott Laboratories, Moshe joined National Louis University where he taught Chemistry, Organic Chemistry and Physics.
+He was certified in software testing at SigmaSoft.
+At the end of 2009 Moshe joined his wife Brenda, who founded Aspiritech.

 Sign up for our Newsletter